pogakusaikumar/MusicCart/README.md

 MusicCart.html is the index file i.e., welcome file for the project.
 As this project is not using realtime database like firebase, you need to create a database and add user table and cart table.
 The user table maintains details of users registered to the website and the cart table cosists of the user's playlist.
+Web Server that is being used is Apache Tomcat Web Server